Chancee1/Chancee1/README.md

  <div align="center" width="10%">

 ###### A coding Enthusiast currently working on [Tuura](http://tuura-frontend.netlify.app "Tuura") Application.
+Goes to Vanderbilt!.
 My gotos are MERN and MEAN stacks.
 Want to further explore cloud and blockchain technologies...
  Apart from coding count me in to meet over a coffee or give me a book to read :blush:
 </div>
 <br>